hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 ### Issue Credential Protocol
 Allows you to create, retrieve, and manage issued [verifiable credentials (VCs)](/docs/concepts/glossary#verifiable-credentials) between a VC issuer and a VC holder.

+## K
+### Keycloak Service
+Keycloak is an open-source [IAM](/docs/concepts/glossary#iam) solution that provides authentication, authorization, and single sign-on capabilities for applications and services.
+It allows organizations to secure their applications by managing user identities, enforcing security policies, and facilitating seamless and secure user authentication.

 ## M
 ### mediator